Blog

 Fact: COVID-19 infections may manifest as entirely asymptomatic, while respiratory discomfort may be present in uninfected persons for a wide variety of reasons.

-Moreover, the symptoms of COVID-19 overlap with many other conditions and not enough is currently known about the virus for doctors to make accurate diagnosis purely based on the clinical presentation of such symptoms.
+Moreover, the symptoms of COVID-19 overlap with many other conditions, and not enough is currently known about the virus for doctors to make accurate diagnoses purely based on the clinical presentation of such symptoms.

 To find out if you have COVID-19, you need to opt for proper testing[16]: